JamesGardiner/jamesgardiner.github.io/_posts/2015-05-05-police_data_api_leaflet_part1.md

 -----
 <!--more-->
-The data.police.uk site makes police recorded crime data available through the site's API (If you're unfamiliar with APIs then check out
+The site makes police recorded crime data available through its API (If you're unfamiliar with APIs then check out [this](http://benjyw.com/post/26966201626/apis-explained) post by Benjy Weinberger), which powers quite a few web and mobile apps
-[this](http://benjyw.com/post/26966201626/apis-explained) post by Benjy Weinberger), which powers quite a few web and mobile apps such as the [UK Crime statistics](http://www.crime-statistics.co.uk/postcode) site.
+(such as the [UK Crime statistics](http://www.crime-statistics.co.uk/postcode) site).
 It's a standard JSON web service, using HTTP GET and POST requests, and is relatively well documented [here](data.police.uk/docs).

 There are three high level methods in the data.police.uk API docs, broken down into *Force related*, *Crime related* and *Neighbourhood related*.
-As there are a lot of neighbourhoods in England & Wales, I'm going to make users choose a Police Force first, and then a neighbourhood.
-I'll follow this up in part 2 with a geocoded postcode search.
+As there are more than a few neighbourhoods in England & Wales, I'm going to make users choose a Police Force first, and then a neighbourhood within that force.

 To get a list of forces, we can use ```https://data.police.uk/api/forces``` which returns a JSON object.